rodlukas/UP-admin/README.md

 ### Containerization

-Since the app was historically deployed to [Heroku PaaS](https://www.heroku.com/) using the primary buildpack approach, it didn't use any form of containerization.
-This buildpack approach had it's advantages and disadvantages.
-However, with the arrival of other PaaS like [Fly.io](https://fly.io/), migration to container approach was required.
+Since the app was historically deployed to [Heroku PaaS](https://www.heroku.com/) using theirs [Builpacks](https://devcenter.heroku.com/articles/buildpacks), it didn't use any form of containerization.
+This approach had it's advantages and disadvantages.
+However, with the arrival of other PaaS like [Fly.io](https://fly.io/) migration to container approach was required.
 These efforts led to fully containerized app based on Docker (and published image in Github Container Registry).
 With the help of the newly introduced Docker Compose V2 the README Install & Run instruction could also be rapidly simplified and the app can be launched with a few lines.

 ## License